Empowering individuals to become the most successful version of themselves.

 Nancy Kloska, Certified School Counselor (school-based counseling)

-Nancy Kloska works as the Student Assistance Counselor at the Rocky Point High School.
+Nancy Kloska works as our Student Assistance Counselor at the Rocky Point High School.
 Nancy holds a permanent New York State School Counselor Certificate and obtained a Master of Science degree in Counselor Education from Hofstra University.
-Nancy performs dual roles at NSYC as both a high school counselor and the Program Director for NSYC's School Age Child Care program in the Mount Sinai School District.
 Most recently, she held the position of Crisis Intervention Support Counselor in the Shoreham-Wading River School District.

 With over two decades of counseling experience, Nancy uses her skills to support high school youth in crisis intervention and academic support.
 She is that additional support person there to meet with students toward the end of the school day and after school, when issues can sometimes come to a head.
 She is passionate about her objectives in this role to listen, support, and guide students, thereby promoting their positive social-emotional well-being and development.